 I first made Fennel-Crusted Pork with Potatoes and Pears 7 years ago, as #362 of my 365 recipes that I made that year.
-Alex had gotten our friends to give me recipes for a birthday several years prior (best present ever!), and our friend Allison gave me the recipe from Real Simple.
+Alex had gotten our friends to give me recipes for a birthday several years prior (best present ever!).

 In my opinion, fennel is an underused spice.
 It goes wonderfully with pork loin.
 Fennel seeds taste a little like anise - which itself tastes a bit like licorice (which I will add that I don't actually like) - but better and spicier.
 Before finding this recipe, I usually only used a little fennel in pizza sauce.
 If you haven't tried it before, try it - I bet you'll like it.

 Note: I always cook roasts, chickens, turkeys, etc., with an oven-safe probe thermometer that I set to an appropriate temperature.
 As such, the cooking time listed is an estimate, and I highly recommend you use a thermometer as well.
 When I started using one in 2010, I started roasting chickens and making large cuts of meat all the time!

 Pork roasts and chops only need to be cooked to 145F now (per the revised 2011 USDA food safety guidelines), and using a thermometer is the most effective way to prevent overcooking.
 I simply set the alarm to go off when the pork reaches 145F, put the probe in the pork and the pork in the oven, and wait until the alarm goes off.

 Whatever model you use, just don't let the cord from the probe touch the heating element or be too close to the flame when you broil; we've ruined a thermometer that way.

 Have extra fennel seed to use up?
 Try my favorite, Fennel Spice Rub.

 Like this recipe or have questions?
 Rate it or leave a comment below!